-City of Waseca staff are working to complete a MN Department of Health mandated inventory of the water service line materials in our water system before October 16, 2024.
+Our staff has been working to complete a mandated inventory of the water service line materials throughout the City of Waseca before July 15, 2024.

 The service line consists of the pipes that connect the water main to your home.
-Older homes may have materials such as lead in their service lines and this inventory will help us prioritize replacement of lead service lines in the future.
-We hope that customers will actively cooperate as we work to complete our inventory, and we will make the information available once complete.
-Additional information will be provided in the future.
+Older homes may have materials such as lead in their service lines, and this inventory will help prioritize replacement of lead service lines in the future.
+We appreciate your cooperation as we work to complete our inventory, and the information will be available once complete.

 For questions, please contact us at (507)835-9718.